scala/scala-lang/conduct.md

 ## Scala Code of Conduct

-We are committed to providing a friendly, safe and welcoming environment for all, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, sexual identity and orientation, or other such characteristics.
+We are committed to providing a friendly, safe and welcoming environment.
+We expect the following standards to be observed and upheld by all participants in any community forum (Discuss, GitHub, gitter, etc.).

 ### Our Standards